 - Do staff know what to do with unusual requests, and where to get help?

-- Ask yourself whether someone impersonating an important individual (a customer or manager) via email would be challenged (or have their identity verified another way) before action is taken?
+- Ask yourself whether someone impersonating an important individual (a customer or manager) via email should be challenged (or have their identity verified another way) before action is taken.

 - Do you understand your regular business relationships?
 Scammers will often send phishing emails from large organisations (such as banks) in the hope that some of the email recipients will have a connection to that company.
 If you get an email from an organisation you don't do business with, treat it with suspicion.

 Think about how you can encourage and support your staff to question suspicious or just unusual requests – even if they appear to be from important individuals.
 Having the confidence to ask ‘is this genuine?’ can be the difference between staying safe, or a costly mishap.

 Tip 3: Check for the obvious signs of phishing

 Expecting your staff to identify and delete all phishing emails is an impossible request and would have a massive detrimental effect on business productivity.
 However, many phishing emails still fit the mould of a traditional attack, so look for the following warning signs:

 - Many phishing scams originate overseas and often the spelling, grammar and punctuation are poor.
 Others will try and create official-looking emails by including logos and graphics.
 Is the design (and quality) what would you'd expect from a large organisation?

 - Is it addressed to you by name, or does it refer to 'valued customer', or 'friend', or 'colleague'?
 This can be a sign that the sender does not actually know you, and that it is part of a phishing scam.

 - Does the email contain a veiled threat that asks you to act urgently?
 Be suspicious of words like 'send these details within 24 hours' or 'you have been a victim of crime, click here immediately'.